marcosfavat/dino/Materials-node-setup-builder.md

 Computing the dot product between normal and z axis is equivalent to extract Z component of the normal vector `N.Z = (x,y,z).(0,0,1) = Z`

-*Geometry* node provides normal vector in global space (*True Normal* ignore smooth shading) and *Separate XYZ* node is used to extract Z component of the vector.
+*Geometry* node provides normal vector in world space and *Separate XYZ* node is used to extract Z component of the vector.
 Then we compute arc-cosine and convert radians to degrees by multiplying by 180/pi.

 Angles must be normalized to get values range from 0 to 1 before connecting color ramp node.
-The values returning by arc-cosine are range from 0 to 180°, but the slope of a terrain will never exceeds 90 ° (vertical cliff).
+The values returning by arc-cosine are range from 0 to 180°, but the slope of a terrain will never exceeds 90° (vertical cliff).
 So it's more convenient to normalize values by 100° because in this case we can easily link a slope value to it's color ramp position, for example a position of 0.5 in the color ramp node corresponds to a slope of 50°.

 **Aspect map**